Adriankhl/relativitization/README.md

 ```

 Note that the main class has an additional `Kt` after the file name in Kotlin convention.

+The default configuration can take up to 60% of the ram in your PC.
+If you think it is too much,
+open `./simulations/build.gradle.kts` and modify the line
+`applicationDefaultJvmArgs = listOf("-XX:MaxRAMPercentage=60")`.

+There will be guides on how to use this framework for modeling.
+For now, you have to dig into the source code.

 ## Build the game